 Leanne Lawson, Executive Director

-Leanne Lawson has 15 years of experience working with families throughout Dutchess County and has been with the Center since 2014.
+Leanne has 15 years of experience working with families throughout Dutchess County and has been with the Center since 2014.
 She has completed trainings in Transformative Mediation, Custody/Visitation, Surrogate’s Court, and other specialized trainings at the Center.
-Most recently, Leanne was the Family & Divorce Program Coordinator where she helped hundreds of families work through conflict.
-She was the former Coordinator for the Dutchess County TASA program where she implemented a comprehensive case management program for pregnant and parenting teenagers.
-Leanne trained and supervised case managers to assist young families in navigating through available supports while increasing their self-sufficiency skills.
-Leanne’s experience in our community also includes supervising an evidence-based perinatal home visiting program, facilitating bystander education workshops at local colleges, and working with victims of sexual assault and domestic violence.
+Prior to becoming the Executive Director in 2019, Leanne was the Family & Divorce Program Coordinator where she helped hundreds of families work through conflict.
+Her previous experience in our community includes supervising an evidence-based perinatal home visiting program, running a comprehensive case management program for pregnant/parenting teenagers, facilitating bystander education workshops at local colleges, and working with victims of sexual assault and domestic violence.

-In May 2020 Leanne completed her Masters in Social Work degree at Adelphi University.
-Leanne received her Bachelor of Arts in English from SUNY New Paltz.
+In May 2020 Leanne completed her Masters in Social Work degree at Adelphi University, including a clinical placement at the Palliative Care program at the VA Hudson Valley Health Care System (Castle Point Campus).
+Leanne received her Bachelor of Arts in English from SUNY New Paltz in 2003.
 She is certified in the Northeastern University Mentors in Violence Prevention (MVP) training along with the Cornell University Family Development Credential (FDC).

 Lucille Damone, Family & Divorce Program Coordinator